FLO-2DKaren/FLO-2D-Tutorial-Source/source/widgets/grid-tools/Sample Elevation from Raster.rst

 A basic understanding of a raster file is necessary to use this routine.
 A raster file is a georeferenced image file with band data assigned to pixels aligned in column and row.
-In this case, the band is elevation.
+In this case, the bands are elevation.
 Important properties:

 1. The raster must have the same coordinate reference system (CRS) as